mkenne11/nogotofail-pii/docs/pii_analysis.md

 | google_ad_id | The Google Advertising ID currently assigned to the device  |
 | ip_address | The devices IP address  |

+Note.
+These PII labels are reserved and cannot be used in the server configuration file.

-In terms of the arbitrary PII categories discussed earlier client PII information is typicallyconsidered to be **PII identifiers** as they uniquely identify a individual user of device.
+In terms of the arbitrary PII categories discussed earlier client PII information is typically considered to be **PII identifiers** as they uniquely identify a individual user of device.